Explore ONTEX: The Osteosarcoma Now Trial Explorer

 Before taking part in a clinical trial, you will have plenty of opportunities to ask the clinical trial team questions to ensure that the trial is right for you.
 On this page, we have provided information on preparing for your hospital appointments and a list of questions you could ask.

 Sometimes you may not be able to find a trial.
 This is because there are usually only a small number of trials running at one time and they often have strict joining criteria to keep participants safe.
-Here you can find information on alternative ways to access treatments including expanded access programmes and non A disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More specific clinical trials.
+Here you can find information on alternative ways to access treatments including expanded access programmes and non cancer specific clinical trials.
 Find out more here.

 “We’re really passionate about trying to develop a new therapy that could improve survival for osteosarcoma patients”